I have a question, but do not know who in the Special Collections Research Center to contact.

 Some portions of archival collections are available online through the Digital Collections portal.

 What is the difference between the University Archives and the University Records Center?

 The University Archives is the permanent repository for university records identified as having lasting historical or administrative significance.
 The University Records Center (URC) provides temporary storage for university records that will either be designated for the University Archives or for destruction.
 The URC provides the necessary services and oversight to monitor the State-mandated, university-wide records-management program and is administered by the University Archives.
-For information about University Records Center transfers and holdings, please contact Mark Brittain at 828-262-4040 or email@example.com.
+For information about University Records Center transfers and holdings, please contact Anna Smith at email@example.com or (828) 262-3137.